For Exclusive Offers & Latest Info: Enter your email!

 A great sailing mile builder along the west coast of the United Kingdom.
 Our expedition yachts use this route to get to and from their main expeditions and this is a great opportunity to sail on them at a greatly reduced price, build your miles and experience, and learn from really experienced sailors.

-Build your experience of night sailing along the busy, technical coast of the UK.
+Build your experience of night sailing.

 Rapidly build miles, experience & 60nm passages if needed, under the expert tuition of the Rubicon 3 instructors